David Safavian: Federal positions

 Safavian first moved to Washington, DC in 1989.
 He interned for Michigan Congressman Robert W. Davis (R-MI).
 His first paid position was as a legislative correspondent with Congressman Bill Schuette (R-MI).
-When Schuette lost the 1990 race for U.S. Senate against incumbent Carl Levin, Safavian entered law school.
-He graduated three years later, fifth in his class.
-After finishing law school, he accepted a position as law clerk to the Honorable Paul J. Komives, a United States Magistrate Judge in the Federal District Court for the Eastern District of Michigan.
+Schuette lost the 1990 race for U.S. Senate against incumbent Carl Levin.
+After finishing law school three years later, Safavian accepted a position as law clerk to the Honorable Paul J. Komives, a United States Magistrate Judge in the Federal District Court for the Eastern District of Michigan.

 Upon completion of his clerkship, Safavian went to work for the international law and lobbying firm, Preston, Gates Ellis & Rouvelas Mead as a tax lobbyist.
 He was supervised by Jack Abramoff.
 Safavian left the firm to open up Janus-Merritt Strategies in 1996.
 In 2000, he was hired as the chief of staff to Congressman Chris Cannon (R-UT).
 In 2002, Safavian joined the Bush Administration as a political appointee at the General Services Administration.
 On November 4, 2003, President George W. Bush announced Safavian's nomination as Administrator for Federal Procurement Policy, Office of Management and Budget, Executive Office of the President.
 He had the responsibility to set purchasing policy for the entire government.